Amazon Is Banning People For Making Too Many Returns - Slashdot

 Now, does this qualify as defective?
 It worked perfectly, did what a blanket should do, but the colors were wrong.

 If you include things such as lower quality materials, improper size (for clothes), wrong colors, then I apologize.
-Howev
+However I don't consider these as "defects", but still worthy of returns.

+With that being said, yes I agree there are abusers and they need to be swiftly banned.

 Re: (Score:2)